usetech-llc/api/substrate/storage.md

 - **interface**: api.query.system.events
 - **summary**: Events deposited for the current block.

-### eventTopics(`(), Hash`): `Vec<(BlockNumber,EventIndex)>`
+### eventTopics(`Hash`): `Vec<(BlockNumber,EventIndex)>`
 - **interface**: api.query.system.eventTopics
 - **summary**: Mapping between a topic (represented by T::Hash) and a vector of indexes of events in the `<Events<T>>` list.
-The first key serves no purpose.
-This field is declared as double_map just for convenience of using `remove_prefix`.
 All topic vectors have deterministic storage locations depending on the topic.
 This allows light-clients to leverage the changes trie storage tracking mechanism and in case of changes fetch the list of events of interest.
 The value has the type `(T::BlockNumber, EventIndex)` because if we used only just the `EventIndex` then in case if the topic has the same contents on the next block no notification will be triggered thus the event might be lost.

 ### extrinsicCount(): `Option<u32>`
 - **interface**: api.query.system.extrinsicCount